Emerging Markets Equity Income - March Commentary

 Mark Hammonds Portfolio Manager, Asian & Emerging Markets

 This is a marketing communication.
 Please refer to the prospectus, supplement and KID/KIID for the Funds before making any final investment decisions.
-Past performance does not predict future returns.
+The value of this investment can fall as well as rise as a result of market and currency fluctuations.
+You may not get back the amount you invested.

 Learn more about Guinness Emerging Markets Equity Income